contains the active ingredient bromazepam

-LEXOTAN belongs to a group of medicines called benzodiazepines.
-They are thought to work by their action on brain chemicals.
+LEXOTAN belongs to a group of medicines called benzodiazepines which are thought to work by their action on brain chemicals.

 LEXOTAN is used for anxiety, tension or agitation.
 Anxiety or tension associated with the normal stress of everyday life usually